rq-Chen/Notes/Statistics/Statistics for Neurophysiological Data.md

 - Divide $\alpha$ by *n* (the number of comparisons) so that totally there is still a chance of $\alpha$ for a single false positive outcome in all *n* tests.
   - Boole's inequality: $P\{\bigcup_{i = 1}^{n} A_i\} \le \sum_{i = 1}^n P\{A_i\}$
   - The probability of rejecting at least one true null hypothesis is no larger than the $\alpha/n * n = \alpha$
 - Bonferroni correction is the standard multiple test correction method, which provide strong control of FWER.
 However, in many cases it is too strict.
 Besides, it ignores the correlation in data (e.g. between consecutive timepoints), thus having very low statistical power.
+- How to report:
+  - For simplicity, the way to report Bonferroni-corrected results is usually to report a "corrected" p-value (instead of alpha), which is simply the original p-value multipled by the number of tests
+  - Note: if the "corrected" p-value is larger than 1 it will be set as 1

 ### False Discovery Rate (FDR):